 Terrorist attack prevented in Turkey

-In early October, the Turkish security forces launched an operation to arrest members of the terrorist Kurdistan Workers' Party (PKK), suspected of committing terrorist attacks.
+In September the Turkish security forces launched an operation to arrest members of the terrorist Kurdistan Workers' Party (PKK).

-The conflict between Turkey and the PKK, which has continued for more than 25 years, put an end to lives of over 40,000 people.
-PKK is recognized as terrorist organization by the UN and the EU.
+The conflict between Turkey and the PKK has continued for more than 25 years, claiming over 40,000 lives.
+The PKK is recognized as a terrorist organization by both the UN and the EU.

 PKK militants have previously threatened Turkish authorities with intensified armed conflict if concrete steps are not taken to address long-term Kurdish problem.